Vacuum Tube / Thermionic Valves Includes:

 - Heater:- although not one of the electrodes in the same was as the others, it is nevertheless important

 - Grid:- there are several types including the control grid, screen grid and the suppressor grid.

 Each of the valve / tube electrodes performs an essential function within the overall device.

 There is a variety of different types of cathode that are used in modern vacuum tubes.
 They differ in the construction of the cathode and the materials used.

-A further type of cathode is known as a dull emitter.
-These cathodes are directly heated and consist of thoriated tungsten.
-They provide more emission than a tungsten cathode and require less heat, making the overall efficiency of the tube greater.
-Typically they run at a temperature of between 1900 and 2100 K. Although these cathode normally have a relatively long life, they are fragile and any valves or tubes using them should be treated with care and they should not be treated to technical shocks or vibration.
+A further type of cathode was known as a dull emitter.
+These cathodes were directly heated and consist of thoriated tungsten.
+They provided more emission than a tungsten cathode and required less heat, making the overall efficiency of the tube greater.

-Some types of thermionic valve or vacuum tube use what is termed a cold cathode.
-These are voltage stabilisers and use a form of activated metal surface.
+Some types of thermionic valve or vacuum tube used what was termed a cold cathode.
+The valves or tunes that used these cathodes were voltage stabilisers and used a form of activated metal surface.